wknowleskellett/song-recommendation-system/README.md

 Upon opening the program, the window will appear blank.

+1. Run `python app.py`
-1. Start the process by clicking `Recommend`
+2. Start the process by clicking `Recommend`
-2. Log in if you haven't already
+3. Log in if you haven't already
-3. Once that has processed, you may review the songs listed and decide whether you'd like to keep the playlist.
+4. Once that has processed, you may review the songs listed and decide whether you'd like to keep the playlist.
 Hit refresh as many times as you'd like.
 4. Once you like the playlist that has been produced, press `Create Playlist` and choose a name.